 Consider Personal Style

-In addition to moisture issues and texture preferences, you want to choose a flooring type and design you’ll be happy with.
+In addition to moisture issues and texture preferences, you want to choose a flooring type and design you’ll be happy with, while going in for a home improvement plan.
 Think about the decor you’ll have in your bathroom and choose something that accents it well.
 If you might sell your home in the future, choose something that fits your style, but is also versatile.
 This way, future homeowners won’t have to change too much.
 On the other hand, if you aren’t overly concerned about selling in the future, don’t be afraid to go all out if that’s your style.